Founder & Voice Teacher

 Some of her solo repertoire includes Cherubino in Mozart's Le Nozze di Figaro.
 Madam Flora in Menotti's The Medium, Mother in Menotti's The Consul, Anita in Bernstein's West Side Story, Charlotte in Massenet's Werther also some of her solo concert repertoire includes Wagner's Wesendonk Lieder, Beethoven's 9th Symphony, Mahler 's Des Knaben Wunderhorn, Mahler's Der Jugendzeit.
 Her solo performances mostly were in Germany, Turkey, Italy and United States.

-Moreover, Ms. Tulga-Norman has worked successfully with diverse groups and individuals representing a wide range of ages and backgrounds in each of these areas.
-As a voice teacher she always focuses on vocal technical development, as well as self-awareness, relaxation, confidence, performing skills, accuracy, musicality, interpretation, and professionalism and how to find and use their own voice in a healthy manner.
+Moreover, Ms. Norman has worked successfully with diverse groups and individuals representing a wide range of ages and backgrounds in each of these areas.
+As a voice teacher she always focuses on vocal technical development, as well as self-awareness, relaxation, confidence, performing skills, accuracy, musicality, interpretation, and professionalism and how to find and use their voice in a healthy manner.
 She put emphasis on vocal training with a relaxed, natural, free body and like to empower also encourage her students and tend to be a quite upbeat as a teacher.
-She has always seen great development and success in her students, winning conservatory auditions, choir auditions, vocal competitions.
-She also has prepared her students for participation in All State Choir auditions and University A- Capella choir auditions.
-She is currently teaching voice and music lessons online in her Studio in Dallas, TX.
+She has always seen great development and success in her students, winning conservatory auditions, opera auditions, choir auditions, vocal competitions.
+She also has prepared her students for participation in All State Choir auditions.
+She is currently teaching voice and music lessons at her Studio in Dallas.